 2 hours.
-Offered fall and summer.
 Classroom teachers become acquainted with a wide variety of methods for assessing student progress in reading and writing.
 Administration and scoring of these tests will be explored.
 Information about how testing results can facilitate teaching and learning is the goal.